What Is The Best Affirmation Wording?

 We can use them to reinforce or intentionally create a certain image of our own selves, in order to gain confidence and achieve goals.

-Since we use affirmations to make a positive impact and definite change, the way to word affirmations is important and needs to help that purpose.
+Since we use affirmations to make a positive impact and effect change, the way to word affirmations is important and needs to help that purpose.

 Which words?

-Generally speaking, there is not only one way to word your affirmations for them to be effective, because it all depends on what works for every person.
+Generally speaking, there isn't only one way to word your affirmations for them to be effective, because it all depends on what works for you in particular.

 However, there are certain elements that should always be present, as you will see below.